-- Blocking or in any other way interfering with access to any facility of the college - thicking others to violence and/or participating in violent behavior, e.g., assault, loud or vulgar language spoken publicly, or any form of behavior acted out for the purpose of inciting and influencing others. - Holding rallies, demonstrations, or any other form of public gathering without prior approval of the college. - (d) Conducting any activity which causes college officials to be drawn off their scheduled duties to intervene, supervise or observe the activity in the intervene and making the property of the college.
+- Blocking or in any other way interfering with access to any facility of the college. - Inciting others to violence and/or participating in violent behavior, e.g., assault; foud or vulgar language spoken publicly, or any form of behavior acted out for the purpose of inciting and influencing others. - Holding rallies, demonstrations, or any other form of public gathering without prior approval of the college. - Conducting any activity which causes college officials to be drawn off their scheduled duties to intervene, supervise or observe the activity in the interest of maintaining order at the college.

-interest of maintaining order at the college.
 Furthermore, the Vice President of Student Services shall enforce the provisions of the Texas Education Code, Section 4.30 (following page).